EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Destinies/Brigand.md

 ## Level 5

 You gain 1 skill level increase.
-You can use it on either *Simple* or *Status* weapons.
+You can use it on either *Simple* or *Status* weapons to increase it to *Expert*.
 You gain 1 skill level increase.
 You can use it on either *Cloth*, *Light*, or *Half* armor.
 You become *Expert* in *Skill test* for INT and AGI.